ghc-proposals/ghc-proposals/proposals/0000-typeerrormessages.rst

 **1.)
 Removal of context phrases beginning with “In the…”**

 •   Ex.
-“In the expression…” and “In the equation…”
+“In the expression…”, “In the equation…”, "In the argument...", "In the type signature...", "In the class declaration...", etc.

 **2.)
 Reformatting and rewording of all statements to use tags.
 This is meant to unify the many different types of messages.**